 I’m often asked if cybersecurity standards are important to SMBs.
 You bet your sweet bippy!
-I’ve seen this story play out more and more the past several years:
+I’ve seen this story play out more and more over the past several years:

 One of our clients frantically contacts us because one of their customers wants to know

-- if their company adheres to any security standard like SOC 2, NIST, ISO, PCI, HIPAA, GDPR, etc. and, if so,
+- if their company adheres to any security standard like SOC 2, NIST, ISO, PCI, HIPAA, GDPR, etc., and, if so,

 - can they please have an overview of the associated cybersecurity policies?

 Our client begins to panic because, while they had talked about doing something, they never got to it (even with our prompting and pushing).
 They put cybersecurity low on their priority list or, in some situations, chose not to follow any standard because they thought the risk was irrelevant to their business.
-Now, they find themselves, not a victim of a hack, but the sufferer of the business reality of losing a customer or prospect because they are not up to a security standard the market demands.
+Now, they find themselves, not a victim of a hack, but sufferers of the business reality of losing a customer or prospect because they are not up to the security standard the market demands.

 Why security standards are important to SMBs